Alexandre014/rag_project/README.md

 ### 1️⃣ Index Documents (To be done only once, when you don't want to change the documents)

-Add your PDF files to "data/pdf" folder.
+-   Add your PDF files to "data/pdf" folder.

-Run the `load_index.py` script :
+-   Run the `load_index.py` script:

-`python index_loader/load_index.py`

 This will generate a FAISS index and save it in indexes/global_index.

-To do it only once, when you don't want to change the documents.

 ### 2️⃣ Start API Server